 Deploy a Jekyll site

-Jekyll is an open-source React framework for creating websites and apps.
-In this guide, you'll create a new Jekyll application and deploy it using Cloudflare Pages.
-We'll be using the
+is an open-source framework for creating websites, based around Markdown with Liquid templates.
+In this guide, you will create a new Jekyll application and deploy it using Cloudflare Pages.
+You use the

 jekyll CLI to create a new Jekyll site.

-Jekyll is written in Ruby, meaning that you'll need a functioning Ruby installation in order to install Jekyll.
+Jekyll is written in Ruby, meaning that you will need a functioning Ruby installation, like

 With Ruby installed, you can install the

 jekyll Ruby gem:

 With Jekyll installed, you can create a new project running the

 index.html in your newly created folder to give your site content: